Why Supervision?

 Why supervision with me?

-Through supervision I believe supervisee and supervisor collaborate on a shared learning and development journey.
+Through supervision I believe supervisee and supervisor collaborate in a shared learning and development journey.
 We both may reflect more deeply and from different view points, on our own counselling practice and the possibilities of supervision, for the benefit of the clients we work with.

-Our work together will be underpinned by two well-known models for supervision
+Our work together will be underpinned by two well-known models for supervision:

 Inskipp and Proctor's Functional Model of Supervision (1993) and Hawkins and Shohet's Seven Eyed Process Model (2000.)